kevinkhuat/bitscoop-live/README.md

 ## Insert Initial Data

 You'll need to insert the initial data into the development sqlite, MongoDB, and ElasticSearch databases.
-With your Django virtual environment active run:
+With your virtual environment active run:

 ```
 python manage.py migrate